nikk-gr/svgJoin/README.md

 ## Parse
 `Parse(svg string)(result Chink, err error)` prepare picture to the following join.
 Error returns if svg have invalid <svg…> tag.
 Deeper structure is not checked.

+## Join
+`Join(direction, align, offset, parts) (Group, error)` combine chinks and groups into groups.
+Following directions is possible:
+1. right to left
+2. left to right
+3. top to bottom
+4. bottom to top